Low white blood cell count and cancerNeutropenia and cancer; Absolute neutrophil count and cancer; ANC and cancer

 What You Can Do to Prevent Infections

 When to Call the Doctor

-If you have any of the following symptoms, call your doctor:
+If you have any of the following symptoms, call your health care provider:

 - Fevers, chills, or sweats.
 These may be signs of infection.

 - Diarrhea that does not go away or is bloody.

 - Redness, swelling, or drainage from any place where you have an IV line inserted into your body.

 - A very bad headache or one that does not go away.

 - Trouble breathing when you are at rest or when you are doing simple tasks.

 American Cancer Society.
 Infections in people with cancer.
 Cancer.org website. www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/infections.html.
 Updated February 25, 2015.
 Accessed May 19, 2017.